 A long and thought-provoking post about assigning authorship to intellectual property, the hazards of mob rule, “correcting for history”, and the baffling fact that someone has published a collection of Shakespeare’s works with Christopher Marlowe as co-author.
 Important read with telling worldview implications.

-Protect eBooks Or Trust Customers To Do The Right Thing, by Mark Coker, founder of Smashwords (@MarkCoker):
+by Mark Coker, founder of Smashwords (@MarkCoker):

 A lucid post on DRM (digital rights management) and the future of books.
 DRM is an important issue in today’s publishing world, and deserves the time it takes to understand the implications.

-In Defense of Short Games, by Extra Credits (@ExtraCreditz):
+by Extra Credits (@ExtraCreditz):

 This YouTube channel team posts videos primarily about game development and story-craft in gaming, but much of what they say is just as applicable to novelist entrepreneurs, or screenplay-writers, etc. This particular video affirms that sometimes it doesn’t take 10 hours of gameplay (or 200,000 words of a novel, or 3+ hours of running time) to tell the story you need to tell, and writers who deliver content in a shorter frame should be just as valued as the others.

 I like so much of what Mrs. Lamb writes – partly because her style is very different from my own, and thus challenges me – and this post talks about writers being worth payment for their labor (just like every other business providing a product), and teaches us how to take charge of our author brand and bring the technological advances of our day to heel!

 The first few pages/chapters of a book are always critical, and this post is an engaging walk-through of some common pit-falls to avoid.